Herbs won't cure your canker sores, or ease bad breath

 Folks with canker sores will go to a lot of trouble to get rid of them.
-After all, these little spots - also known as aphthous ulcers - cause bad breath, and they can be hellaciously painful.
+After all, these little spots - also known as aphthous ulcers - can be hellaciously painful.
 (If you've ever bitten one, it's unlikely that your memory of the moment has faded.)
 So how do people get rid of these little annoyances?

 Well, if you want to knock out canker sores faster than your immune system can do it, try rinsing two or three times a day with an alcohol-free specialty breath freshening mouthwash.
-Such products kill bacteria and neutralize odor, all without roasting your canker sores with concentrated alcohol.
+Such products target bad breath producing bacteria and neutralize odor, all without roasting your canker sores with concentrated alcohol.